tehnomaan/slimorm/README.md

 # History

 I first started with a custom ORM library probably around 2003, mostly for PostgreSQL.
-Then at some point I found https://github.com/dieselpoint/norm, which had pretty similar logic and usage to my own library.
+Then at some point I found https://github.com/dieselpoint/norm, which had pretty similar logic and API to my own library.
 Norm was written for MySQL and worked rather well with PostgreSQL, although multiple issues emerged.
 Some of those issues I was able to handle and I used Norm in many projects.
 But a number of issues still remained unsolved.
-Finally I decided, that it is easier to continue with my own library - SlimORM.
-SlimORM interface has been influenced by Norm.
+Finally I decided, that it is easier to continue with my own library - SlimORM, which now has some Norm influences.